Law firm reception area at dusk. Intake happens before clients walk through the door.

 A personal injury firm in Toronto estimated it was missing 18 potential consultation calls per month.
 The actual number, after 90 days of call tracking, was 31.

 The gap between what lawyers believe they are losing and what they are actually losing is the central problem in law firm intake.
 Missed calls do not generate complaints.
 They generate silence.
-And in a practice area where a single case can generate $45,000 to $120,000 in contingency fees, silence is expensive.
+And in a practice area where a single qualified matter can represent significant contingency or retainer value, silence is expensive.

 This guide covers how AI receptionist systems work in legal practice, what they can and cannot do, which practice areas benefit most, how to evaluate options, and what the specific compliance considerations are for Canadian and US law firms.

 Other service businesses lose revenue when they miss calls.
-Law firms lose revenue and lose clients permanently.
+Law firms lose revenue and often lose the first conversation permanently.

 A homeowner who calls an HVAC company and gets voicemail will call the next result.
 They may try the same company again if the Google rating is strong.
 A person who has just been in an accident, or who has just received divorce papers, or who has just been denied a disability claim is in a different psychological state.
 They are calling from urgency, and in some cases, from crisis.

-The first law firm that provides calm, competent intake and books a consultation captures that client.
+The first law firm that provides calm, competent intake and books a consultation often earns the first serious attorney-reviewed conversation.
 The second and third firms they might have called never hear from them.

 This is the fundamental difference between legal intake and general service business intake.
-Conversion does not come from follow-up sequences or retargeting.
-It comes from answering first.
+Conversion does not usually come from generic follow-up sequences or retargeting.
+It starts with answering first and routing well.

 The After-Hours Problem in Law